 Is the Oncotype DX Genomic Prostate Score test covered by insurance?

-The Oncotype DX GPS test is covered by Medicare for NCCN very low and low risk disease.
+The Oncotype DX GPS test is covered by Medicare for NCCN® very low-, low-, or intermediate-risk disease.
 Private insurance coverage varies.
 To help you navigate insurance and other payment options for Oncotype DX testing, Exact Sciences offers the Genomic Access Program (GAP).
 This program can help you determine if you have coverage, and if so, to secure reimbursement.
 If you don’t have coverage for testing, GAP will work with you to make an appeal and/or provide financial assistance when possible.

-Your Oncotype DX Genomic Prostate Score Can Help You Navigate Through Your Treatment Options
+Your Oncotype DX Genomic Prostate Score May Help You Navigate Through Your Treatment Options

-Your Oncotype DX Genomic Prostate score will arm you with information that'll help you take charge of your cancer treatment decision with confidence.
+Your Oncotype DX Genomic Prostate Score will arm you with information that may help you take charge of your cancer treatment decision with confidence.